Four Reasons Why SMBs Go Bankrupt

 The allure of starting one’s own business is enticing; one may imagine themselves as the next Steve Jobs.
 However, doing so is risky, as evidenced by a survey from the Small Business Administration that found 20% of small businesses fail in the first year, 50% go bankrupt after five years, and only 33% make it to 10 years or longer.
 That is a very high business failure rate.

-1. Lack of money
+Lack of Money

 Besides that, new small businesses often offer set prices low, to compete with other businesses offering a similar product.
 Doing this may work in the short term, but it won’t be profitable in the long term.
 You’ll need to generate revenue constantly to have a healthy cash flow and profit.
 If not, you won’t be able to pay rent, workers, utilities, expansion or product development, resulting in your business going bust.